 Meritocracy means that those who deserve to, succeed, and those who succeed are those who deserve to.
 What could possibly be fairer than that?
 While it seems easy to agree that a functioning and successful society should endorse meritocracy to some extent, a society based on merit alone would not only be impossible to achieve - it's a conception of ideal justice after all - but also likely become more awful the more it resembled that ideal.

 What is a meritocracy?
-It would seem to require the interaction of 3 distinct components - personal endowments (such as native intelligence, rude health, etc); personal moral character (those virtues such as self-discipline, effort, ambition that we want to 'reward'); and a socio-economic structure that reflects some agreed standards of merit so that people who do 'good work' (perhaps, scientists and doctors) are encouraged and rewarded.
+It would seem to require the interaction of 3 distinct components - personal endowments (such as native intelligence, rude health, social opportunities, etc); personal moral character (those virtues such as self-discipline, effort, ambition that we want to 'reward'); and a socio-economic structure that reflects some agreed standards of merit so that people who do 'good work' (scientists and doctors, perhaps?) are encouraged and rewarded.

 Some (controversial) solutions.